For media looking for photos, bios, and contact info, look no further.

 She serves the board of the Evangelical Press Association, and she belongs to the Evangelical Theological Society (ETS) and the Christian Authors Network (CAN).
 She is a regular contributing blogger at Engage, the bible.org women’s leadership site.
 She has led retreats as well as seminars and workshops on marriage, intimacy, #MeToo, infertility, rest, writing, and a variety of biblical books and topics.
 Of particular interest to her is the subject of first-century women’s backgrounds and their ramifications for the New Testament text.

-Dr. Glahn and her husband, Gary, have been married for forty years, and they have one daughter, who joined their family through adoption.
+Dr. Glahn and her husband, Gary, have been married for more than forty years, and they have an adult daughter, who joined their family through adoption.

 Dr. Glahn’s areas of academic interest include the following: the history of ideas about gender, women in antiquity, women’s history, medieval art and spirituality, creative writing, writing for publication, homiletics, hermeneutics, international women’s issues, literature, fiction, bioethics, reproductive technologies, sexual intimacy in marriage, infertility/pregnancy loss, and mentoring.

-The following courses are part of Dr. Glahn’s regular teaching assignments at DTS: Medieval Art and Spirituality (biennially on location in Italy); British Authors, Biblical Themes (biennially on location in the UK); Creative Writing; Foundations for Women in Ministry Leadership; Writing for Publication; Sexuality and Ethics; and supervision of graduate-level independent studies in short story writing, theology of the body, and writing or gender-related topics.
+The following courses are part of Dr. Glahn’s regular teaching assignments at DTS: Medieval Art and Spirituality (biennially on location in Italy); British Authors, Biblical Themes (biennially on location in the UK); Creative Writing; Theological and Biblical Foundations for Women in Ministry Leadership; Writing for Publication; Sexuality and Ethics; and supervision of graduate-level independent studies in short story writing, theology of the body, and writing or gender-related topics.

-You may contact Dr. Glahn by following the contact link.
+You may contact Dr. Glahn through this contact link.